 - All ICAO SARPs checked every 24 months

 - Audited by independent Organisations

 - Public Registry

 - Progressive-Label-Approach

 - Risk-based methodology

-- Stakeholder Governance
+- Stakeholder not-for-profit governance

 2.2.
 Authority

 Legal Foundation: The administrative body of SARPcheck is a Not-For-Profit company, Safety Audit Review Partnership (SARP) Limited.
 The SCB is empowered by SARP Limited..